pkramp/RandNum/README.md

 # RandNum
 A simple header only library to generate random numbers efficiently.
 Template method wrapper allow quick and easy generation of random numbers, both integral and floating point, through a common interface.
+Allows for seeding and setting precision to which decimal place values will be randomized.
+Note that floating point numbers in general are not precise, so the effect here is diminishing with every decimal place.

 Random numbers generated via Squirrel3 hash function and pseudo-random number generator developed by Squirrel Eiserloh and presented [here](https://www.youtube.com/watch?v=LWFzPP8ZbdU)

+Limitations:
+Doubles are limited to INT_MAX.

+How to use:
+Copy the header file into your includes/your project, include it via #include "RandNum/RandNum.h"

 Example of usage:
 ```cpp